hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 - how it is modified,

-- how an accidental/intentional failure/glitch might affect the state security, and
+- how an accidental/intentional failure/glitch might affect the state security.

-- cloning.

 A system may have a version of the private key stored in non-volatile memory (e.g. a disk) and will load it into volatile memory (e.g. RAM) while processing.